CE-Programming/toolchain/docs/static/hardware.rst

 Consequently, the only way to store data in flash is to create a variable in RAM and then archive it.
 The :code:`fileioc` library makes this easy.

-Because teachers (and therefore TI's management) get very worked up by cheating, the SDK does not and will not provide any means of bypassing this restriction.
+Because teachers (and therefore TI's management) get very worked up by cheating, the toolchain does not and will not provide any means of bypassing this restriction.

 The LCD
 ^^^^^^^